patilnilima/patilnilima.github.io/_posts/2016-11-11-personal_website.md

 ```

 Be sure the `permalink:` matches the `url` in `navigation.yml` file.
-Generate the website again, and look what's new:
+Generate the website again, and look what's new:-
 ![blogs](/pics/website_tut/blog.png)

 That's basically how a new webpage tab is added.